 - Restricting the use of employees own personal devices being used in the workplace;

 The GDPR includes provisions that promote accountability and governance.
-These compliment the GDPR’s transparency requirements.
-The accountability principle in Article 5(2). requires you to demonstrate that you comply with the principles and states explicitly that this is your responsibility.
+These complement the GDPR’s transparency requirements.
+The accountability principle in Article 5(2) requires Greenway Financial Advisors Ltd to demonstrate that we comply with the principles and states explicitly that this is our responsibility.

 Data Subjects’ Rights

 Data subjects have the following rights regarding data processing, and the data that is recorded about them:

 - To make subject access requests regarding the nature of information held and to whom it has been disclosed;

 - To prevent processing likely to cause damage or distress;